HaakonME/hubzilla/doc/zot.md

 key        => The public key needed to verify the signature

+token      => a string (possibly random) chosen by the requesting service.
+If provided, an entry in the discovered packet will be provided called 'signed_token' which consists of the base64url_encoded RSA signature of the concatenation of the string 'token.' and the provided token using the private key of the discovered channel.
+This can be verified using the provided 'key' entry, and provides assurance that the server is in possession of the private key for the discovered identity.
+After 2017-01-01 it is **required** that a server provide a signed_token *if* a token was provided in the request.

 With no target provided, the permissions returned will be generic permissions for unknown or unauthenticated observers